SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 **Key Insight:** THEOS governs AI behavior **without** modifying model weights, requiring retraining, or claiming consciousness.

-**Analogy:** Think of the THEOS Governor as a **thermostat for AI safety**—it monitors risk signals and automatically adjusts constraints to keep the system operating within safe boundaries.
+**Analogy:** Think of the THEOS Governor as a **Theostat**—a thermostat for AI safety that monitors risk signals and automatically adjusts constraints to keep the system operating within safe boundaries.
 Like a spam filter that learns from consequences (not consciousness), THEOS accumulates wisdom from past interactions without subjective experience.

 ---